ninja-syndicate/supremacy-hangar/README.md

 Despite the documentation implying otherwise `-buildTarget` should always be specified with the target platform.

+The `-logFile` method should be specified on windows, as the log will not go to the console output, and must be logged to a file.

 The `-executeMethod` parameter should be specified last with the desired static method to execute.
 The method cannot take arguments and you must omit the `()` from it.

 ### Build System Methods in Project